esl/virtual-elixirconf-eu-jekyll/_trainings/distributed-live-tracing.md

 ---
 speaker: ''
 trainer: Gabor Olah
-event_date: June 17, 10:00-14:00 Central European time
+event_date: June 17, 10:00-14:00 Central European Summer Time
 venue: Online
-summary: 'We will demonstratehow to use a unique feature of the Erlang VM: Tracing Erlang and Elixir programs in a distributed network.'
+summary: 'We will demonstrate how to use a unique feature of the Erlang VM: Tracing Erlang and Elixir programs in a distributed network.'
 description: ''
 experience: Intermediate
-from: June 17, 10AM Central European time
+from: June 17, 10AM CEST
-to: June 17, 14:00 Central European time
+to: June 17, 14:00 CEST
 type: ''
 pic_url: ''
 trainer-name: Gabor Olah
+draft: false
 published: false

 ---